sbordia/Smile-Detection-Model/index.md

 # Demo Night

 Challenges: One of the main challenges I had was that some of the tutorials I was using had outdated code from 2015.
 For example, the cross_selection function that calls on KFold that splits the train and test data, was replaced by sklearn to model_selection.
-The two are the exact same, except for the name.
+The two have the exact same purpose, except for the name.
 Another major challenge I had was matching the image pixel size that was given by the olivetti faces dataset.
 The images in this dataset were 64 by 64, but images I got from google or took of myself were not always 64 by 64.
 As a result, I used the code below to extract a 64 by 64 image of the image I had already inputted, by matching coefficients for each image and multiplying it by the height and width to get that exact pixel size.

 ![image](https://user-images.githubusercontent.com/60077919/126688915-27157415-da6c-497e-9f93-66d65fa377c5.png)